-Attribute Description

-RASTER Boolean to choose how the sample spaces for the DVARS are combined, see below,
+Attribute Description RASTER Boolean to choose how the sample spaces for the DVARS are combined, see below, (default: true) INPUT Path to input file.
+OUTPUT Name used for the output of the result.
+OUTDIR Name of directory where the simulations are run and the result file is stored.

-(default: true)

-INPUT Path to input file.

-OUTPUT Name used in output file generation.

-OUTDIR Name of directory used to run and store generation output files.

 DVARS List of design variables to be used.

-SAMPLINGS List of sample methods to be used.

-NUM_MASTERS Number of master nodes (currently only 1 master supported).
+OBJECTIVES List of objectives which are evaluated for each simulation.
+The results are stored to the result file SAMPLINGS List of sample methods to be used.
+NUM_MASTERS Number of master nodes.
 NUM_COWORKERS Number processors per worker.
 TEMPLATEDIR Directory where templates are stored.
 FIELDMAPDIR Directory where field maps are stored.
 DISTDIR Directory where distributions are stored (optional).
+KEEP List of file extensions (e.g. STAT, H5) that shouldn't be deleted.
+If nothing is specified, all files are kept.
+If objectives are defined and list is empty all files are deleted.
+RESTART_FILE H5 file to restart the OPAL simulations from (optional).
+Each individual copies the H5 to its simulation directory in order to avoid overwriting of the original file.
+This attributes is used together with RESTART_STEP.
+RESTART_STEP Restart from given H5 step (optional).
+Used together with RESTART_FILE.
+JSON_DUMP_FREQ Defines how often new individuals are appended to the final JSON file i.e. every time JSON_DUMP_FREQ samples finished they are written. (default: All individuals are written at the end)

-Table 44: Attributes for the command SAMPLE.
+Table 46: Attributes for the command SAMPLE.